lemonase/lemonase.github.io/content/posts/powershell-basics.md

 ### Filtering Things

-To filter properties based on rules or experssions, you can use `Where-Object`, specifying the Property and how to filter.
+To filter properties based on rules or expressions, you can use `Where-Object`, specifying the Property and how to filter.